ton-community/ton-docs/docs/develop/dapps/ton-connect/tg-bot-tonapi-nft.md

             await message.answer(text="Unfortunately, you don't have NFT from the TON Footsteps collection")
 ```

-In order to check whether the NFT user has the necessary collection, we need to make such an api request:
+In order to check whether the NFT user has the necessary collection, we will use the [TONAPI](https://tonapi.io/).
+The request will look like this:

 ```bash
 https://tonapi.io/v2/accounts/<ADDRESS>/nfts?collection=<NFT_COLLECTION>&limit=1000&offset=0&indirect_ownership=false